 Blockchain technology enables networked and manipulation-proof data

-A significant advantage for the insurance industry is the increased trust and transparency between policyholders and insurers.
+The increased trust and transparency between policyholders and insurers is a significant advantage for the insurance industry.
 In the event of a claim, reports are processed quickly, transparently and in a customer-focused manner.
 The connection with IoT opens up further potential for introducing new and flexible insurance products.

 This also plays a significant role when it comes to optimising patient care for holders of health insurance policies.
 The blockchain provides a tamper-proof means of storing confidential patient records.
 This would allow doctors as well as insurance companies to access patient data and provide the best possible care – while at the same time dramatically reducing the bureaucratic workload.

-Another advantage of blockchain technology – one that plays a significant role for insurance companies in general – is its ability to prevent insurance fraud and abuse.
+Another advantage of blockchain technology – which plays a significant role for insurance companies in general – is its ability to prevent fraud and abuse.
 This means that insurance pay-outs are only made to applicants who have also adhered to the agreed terms of the contract – for example, by not deliberately exceeding the speed limit.